zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

   For restriction (3), simple kinematics can be used to determine whether an action leads to a collision.
   The derivation of how this is done is summarized below.
   The time taken to transition between substates is set to 1 second, for convenience.
-  If one is not familiar with kinematics, it would be hard to learn from reading this alone.
-  To avoid confusion, just enjoy the proceeding animations and observe that the robots indeed do not collide.
+  If one is not familiar with kinematics, just enjoy the proceeding animations and observe that the robots indeed do not collide.
 </p>

 <p align="center"><img src="photos/kinematics.png"/></p>